Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

 ![Summary](../../Assets/Screenshots/Channels/OfferImport/ChannelsPIM/Summary.png "[Summary]")

-The *Mapped AttributeSets* box displays the selected mapping.
+The *Mapped attribute sets* box displays the selected mapping.
 The *Matching and behavior after import* box displays the selected behavior after import.

 - [BACK]
     Click this button to go back to the previous step of the import wizard.
 The *Matching and behavior after import* wizard window is displayed.